 Interestingly, they are partially made of algae which is a natural aquatic plant.
 The rest of the ingredients are also plants, making these faux shrimps both sea friendly and plastic-free in addition.
 In fact, one of the main ingredients is sustainably sourced seaweed, allowing for the correct texture and flavor without the environmental impact.

 Excitingly, there are some user-friendly ways to create plant-based shrimp using predominantly home kitchen products.
-Popular YouTuber ‘Sauce Stache’ recently dedicated a full video to exploring the potential of homemade shrimp using a creative blend of store-bought plant-based ingredients along with a few specialist additions:
+Potential of homemade shrimp using a creative blend of store-bought plant-based ingredients along with a few specialist additions:

 1. Sodium Alginate Powder

 Sodium alginate powder.
 Manufactured from brown seaweed, this ingredient is used to bind the vegan shrimp form together while adding a sea-based flavor into the mixture also.

 Calcium Chloride.
 This pellet based ingredient is blended with water to seal the outer layer in a faux ‘skin’ form.
 This can add a satisfying crispness or gentle crunch when the vegan shrimp are cooked.

 Algae oil.
 Similar to the New Wave vegan shrimp line, algae is a key ingredient used to add a mild but refreshing sea scent and flavor.
 It can be added to the vegan shrimp batter to add a distinctly fishy flavor.

 Seaweed noodles.
 These can be picked up from any Asian supermarket and they are used to build the form and texture of the plant-based vegan shrimp.